+The CRAA completed the original Part 150 Noise Compatibility Study for CMH in 1987, which included NEMs and a NCP.
+The NEMs and NCP were updated in 2000-2001 and updated again in 2007-2008.
+The most recent Noise Compatibility Study for CMH was completed in 2007 and was approved by the FAA in May 2008.
+The FAA also conducted a concurrent Environmental Impact Statement (EIS), which assessed the proposed relocation of Runway 10R/28L at CMH.
+The FAA issued a Record of Decision (ROD) for the proposed runway relocation in August 2009.
 The ROD stipulated that the CRAA conduct a Part 150 Noise Compatibility Study to assess operational and noise conditions after the relocated runway became operational.
 Construction of the relocated runway was completed in August 2013.
 In 2016, the CRAA reconstructed Runway 10L/28R by rehabilitating and replacing the existing runway pavement.
 Therefore, the Part 150 Study Update was delayed until after the rehabilitation of Runway 10L/28R was complete in order to assess conditions using actual data that included a full 12 months of operations after the airfield was fully operational.
-This current Part 150 Noise Compatibility Study represents the first update since Runway 10R/28L was relocated.
+This Part 150 Noise Compatibility Study represents the first update since Runway 10R/28L was relocated.
+As such, this Study is aimed to identify noise noncompatible land uses and evaluate a variety of strategies to reduce noise in communities surrounding CMH given the recently completed airfield improvements.